campanam/BaitsTools/README.md

 Smithsonian Conservation Biology Institute
 Contact: <campanam@si.edu>

 BaitsTools is an open-source package to facilitate the design of nucleic acid bait sets for hybridization capture experiments.
-It can generate RNA and DNA baits from a wide variety of input formats including FASTA/FASTQ sequences and alignments, [Stacks](http://catchenlab.life.illinois.edu/stacks/) population summary statistics files, genome annotations and features (BED/GTF/GFF) and VCF files.
+It can generate RNA and DNA baits from a wide variety of input formats including FASTA/FASTQ sequences and alignments, [Stacks](http://catchenlab.life.illinois.edu/stacks/) population summary statistics files, [PyRAD](http://dereneaton.com/software/pyrad/) and [ipyrad](http://ipyrad.readthedocs.io/) loci files, genome annotations and features (BED/GTF/GFF) and VCF files.
 BaitsTools provides both a traditional command-line interface with arguments and an interactive interface using text prompts.
-Please read the accompanying [manuscript](#citation) before using this software.
+Please read and cite the accompanying [manuscript](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12721/abstract) when using this software.

 ## License
 The software is made available under the Smithsonian Institution [terms of use](https://www.si.edu/termsofuse).